Automatically extract dominant colors from your screenshot and apply them to starter templates

 to see the live preview here

 Turn any design screenshot into working code in seconds.
 Whether you're recreating a design you found online, building from a Figma mockup, or simply want a head start on a new project, our Screenshot to Code tool helps you get from pixels to code faster than ever.
+The tool extracts the dominant color palette from your uploaded image and injects those colors into professionally structured starter templates, giving you a visually matched codebase that you can customize in a built-in live editor.

 Upload a screenshot of any design or webpage.
 The tool extracts dominant colors from the image and provides starter templates (landing page, dashboard, blog, login form, pricing page) that incorporate those colors.
 You can then edit the generated code in the built-in editor and see a live preview instantly.